pierrelecuyer/latticetester/README.md

   will not build it if it is omitted.
 - `--link-static` if this flag is specified, the compiler will link all the libraries statically to the executable programs (the examples).
-  This might be practical if you installed NTL in non standard paths.
+  This might be convenient if you installed NTL in non standard paths.

 First, the project must be configured with:

 	./waf configure --needed --flags

+A simple

+   ./waf configure

+command should be enough to configure `waf` for a minimal build.

+If you also want to build the html documentation, [Doxygen](http://www.stack.nl/~dimitri/doxygen/) must be available on the system and you should first configure with

+   ./waf configure --build-docs

+The waf script in `doc/wscript` manages the documentation build.
+The Doxygen options are selected in the file `Doxyfile.in` and the main page is in `doc/dox/main.dox`.
+The built documentation is placed in `build/doc/html/` with `index.html` as its main entry.

-For example, if NTL, and GMP are not part of the standard system installation and were manually installed under, say, the `/opt/ntl`, and `/opt/gmp` directories — which means that `/opt/ntl` and `/opt/gmp` all contain subdirectories named `include` and `lib` — the following command indicates `waf` where to find these two libraries:
+If NTL, and GMP are not part of the standard system installation and were manually installed under, say, the `/opt/ntl`, and `/opt/gmp` directories, which means that `/opt/ntl` and `/opt/gmp` all contain subdirectories named `include` and `lib`, you should do:

     ./waf configure --ntl /opt/ntl --gmp /opt/gmp

 It is possible to set the `CXX` environment variable to the path to a specific C++ compiler to be used to build Lattice Tester, before running the `waf configure` command.

-A simple
-    ./waf configure
-command should be enough to configure `waf` for a minimal build, without documentation.
-The documentation can be built by appending the `--build-docs` option to `waf configure`, if [Doxygen](http://www.stack.nl/~dimitri/doxygen/) is available on the system.

-Errors will be reported if required software components cannot be found.
-In that case, you should check the dependencies installation paths.

-If a UNIX shell is available, it is also possible to run the simple `configure.sh` script with `./configure.sh` to avoid typing the configure command by hand (that can be useful if you have flags to include).
+In a UNIX shell, it is also possible to run the simple `configure.sh` script with `./configure.sh` to avoid typing the configure command by hand.
+This can be useful if you have many flags to include.

 ### Building and Installing

-Once everything is configured correctly, the following command will build the *Lattice Tester* library:
+Once everything is configured correctly, you can build the *Lattice Tester* library via:

     ./waf build